sfelixwu/openai_jsoncpp/README.txt

 The original source code was obtained from -- https://github.com/olrea/openai-cpp

-I modified the code so it is now working with JSON-CPP (instead of Nlokmann).
+I modified the code so it is now working with JSON-CPP (instead of Nlohmann).
 I used the _ECS36b_JSONCPP_ def to separate the original code and my JSONCPP updates.

 Two main reasons motivated me to perform such updates --